 ‘Are you okay, madam?’

-She turned pushing through the crowd and walked away.
+She turned to push through the crowd and walked away.

 Then she thought she saw him sitting on a bench alone.
 Relieved she ran forward calling out his name.
 The man turned.
 Seeing the strange bloodshot eyes and sinister goatee she ran away as fast as her feet could carry her.